• Skip to primary navigation

 Chickpea Dog loves these homemade cookies!

 Not only are these homemade dog treats super easy to make but you likely already have the ingredients on hand, and it's a great way to use up old bananas.
-(Other than making my famous banana bread recipe from Fuss-Free Vegan cookbook).
+(Other than making my favorite banana bread recipe, or chocolate chip banana squares recipe).

 Just 3 ingredients- peanut butter, oats, and banana.